 Entry-level driver training (ELDT)

-Beginning February 7, 2022, before a driver may apply for or upgrade to a Class A or B commercial driver’s license (CDL) or seek an endorsement for hazardous materials, passengers, or school buses, the driver must complete entry-level driver training (ELDT).
-The training must be provided by an entity listed on the Federal Motor Carrier Safety Administration’s (FMCSA’s) Training Provider Registry (TPR) website and must include both classroom and behind-the-wheel components (classroom only for the hazardous materials endorsement).
-Once training is complete, the driver’s training certificate is submitted to the state driver licensing agency which may then administer the skills or knowledge test for the license or endorsement.
+Before a driver may apply for an initial Class A or Class B commercial driver's license (CDL), upgrade from a Class B CDL to a Class A CDL, or seek an initial endorsement for hazardous materials, passengers, or school buses, the driver must complete entry-level driver training (ELDT).
+The training must be provided by an entity listed on the Federal Motor Carrier Safety Administration’s (FMCSA’s) Training Provider Registry (TPR) and must include both classroom and behind-the-wheel components (classroom only for the hazardous materials endorsement).
+This training must be successfully completed prior to the individual taking the skills or knowledge test for the CDL or endorsement.

 ELDT does NOT apply to: